 - Cycling Shoes & Clip On Pedals – trainers are fine for your first triathlon.
 But if you get the bug it’s worth thinking about some cycling shoes and clip on pedals.
 See Choosing a Kids bike for more on this.

 - Running Shoes – any trainers will do to start with but dedicated running shoes help as you progress with elastic laces added.

 - A wet suit – only needed for triathlons with open water swims.

 1. Enter a Triathlon.
 Our Junior Triathlon page which has details of all our child friendly events.

 2. Check out our 10 Tips for Beginner Triathletes

-3. Check out our 10 Tips for your first duathlon
+3. Check out our 10 Tips for junior duathlons

 4. Improve your swimming or cycling or running or even all three.
-Find out more about local swimming, cycling, running & triathlon clubs with junior sections in our Triathlons for Kids article.
+Find out more about local swimming, cycling, running & triathlon clubs with junior sections by looking at the British Triathlon website

 5. Make sure you get a suitable bike for your child.
-See our Buying a Bike article.
+See our bike article.